Builtin Functions and Constants¶

 console.log(new C().s); // ERROR

-// ❌ Expected function type, but got Invalid!, Member s defined in C not publicly accessible!
+// ❌ Member s defined in C not publicly accessible!

 See also snippet/builtin/@public